Director Disqualification

 Misconduct of the Company Director

 It remains very much the case that in most situations where a company goes into insolvency there are no director disqualification issues for the director to concerns themselves with despite the investigations referred to above.
-As I mentioned above the general rule seems to be that there are no concrete criteria or grounds that will mean that a report leads to director disqualification cases being progressed.
-It is genuinely looked at on a case-by-case basis.
+As mentioned above the general rule seems to be that there are no concrete criteria or grounds that will mean that a report leads to director disqualification cases being progressed.
+Each case is genuinely considered on a case-by-case basis.

-It should be remembered, when considering your position if your company has gone into liquidation or administration, that the majority of directors, who face director disqualification proceedings do so because the investigation which is carried out by the Insolvency Service leads them to conclude that there is sufficient evidence to show the court that the director concerned has not acted, when carrying out their duties, in the public interest.
+When a company has entered liquidation or administration, it's helpful to keep in mind that for those directors who do face disqualification proceedings, it often arises from the Insolvency Service's assessment that there's sufficient evidence to show the court that the director concerned has not acted, when carrying out their duties, in the public interest.

-The misconduct, that directors can be accused of, as has been set out in other articles on this website is wide and encompasses issues that range from failing to maintain company records, to breaches of statutory duties (Companies Act legislation) to trading to the detriment of HMRC – deliberately or more often because of cashflow issues.
+The misconduct, that directors can be accused of is wide and encompasses issues that range from failing to maintain company records, to breaches of statutory duties (Companies Act legislation) to trading to the detriment of HMRC – deliberately or more often because of cashflow issues.
 In more recent times there is a focus on those directors whom, it is perceived, have abused the Covid Loan system.

 How our Restructuring & Insolvency team can help you